-The PFF’s collections now number over 45.000 artifacts, covering all the branches of study relating to modern Greek culture with the emphasis on ethnography, fashion and children.
+The PFF’s collections now number c.
+50.000 artifacts, covering all the branches of study relating to modern Greek culture.

 The library of the Foundation now numbers about 12.000 books and 250 periodical publications, covering the fields of Ethnography, Museology, Costume, Dance, Theatre, Sociology, History, Arts and Children literature.